apache/druid/docs/catalog/ext.md

 You can also define an inline input source in the Druid catalog.
-The inline input source cannot be parameterized: you must provide the complete input specificataion, format specfication and schema as part of the catlog definition.
+The inline input source cannot be parameterized: you must provide the complete input specification, format specification and schema as part of the catalog definition.

 ### Local Input Source